 - With your hands, lightly knead the dough, still in the bowl, until the mass comes together into a smoother ball and leaves the sides of the bowl clean.
 You can use the dough straight away or refrigerate it for a couple of hours or overnight.

 - Pinch off walnut-sized balls of dough (weighing 30g or 1 ounce each if you want to be precise).
-Roll each into a little log the thickness of your finger and about 8cm long — a little over 3 inches (they look like thin sausages at this stage).
+Roll each into a little log the thickness of your finger and about 15cm long — a little over 6 inches (they look like thin sausages at this stage).
+Cut each sausage in half to make two shorter sausages (keep them the same thickness).
 ‘Sharpen’ the ends as you roll the little logs so they are more neatly rounded, then cross one end over the other with a slight overlap to make a ring or little wreath.

 - Pour the wine for rolling the ciambellini onto a deep plate, and put the coating-sugar onto another plate.
 Invert the dough rings into the wine first, just long enough to moisten the tops; shake off the excess.
 Then quickly put them wine-side-down into the plate of sugar to coat the tops and soak up the wine.
 Turn them over to give the bottoms a light coat of sugar, too, if you wish. (*As described in the practical notes above, dunking both tops and bottoms of the dough rings in wine makes for a much sweeter, crunchier, and messier, result).